Preparing your body for getting pregnant will help you optimize your chances of conceiving sooner and promote a healthy pregnancy and baby.

 NSAIDs (anti-inflammatory drugs)

-Non-Steroidal Anti-Inflammatory Drugs - known as NSAIDs, include common household drugs like Aspirin, Ibuprofen (Advil) and Acetaminophen.
+Non-Steroidal Anti-Inflammatory Drugs - known as NSAIDs, include common household drugs like Aspirin, Ibuprofen (Advil) and Motrin.
 NSAIDs are a group of drugs that relieve inflammation.

 It's important to know how NSAIDs work so you can understand their effect on conception.
 NSAIDs block the production of certain chemicals in your body, called Prostaglandins.
 With less Prostaglandins, there is less inflammation and less pain.
 However, many of these Prostaglandins provide important functions.
 Although the mechanism remains unclear, blocking certain Prostaglandins prevents the follicles in your ovaries from releasing an egg.